Is Trazodone a Controlled Substance?

 • Trazodone is not considered a controlled substance and does not fall under any schedule classification.

-• Although research on the abuse potential of trazodone is limited, there is currently no evidence suggesting it poses a risk for abuse or addiction.
+• Although research is limited, there is currently no evidence suggesting trazodone poses a risk of abuse or addiction.

 • The prescribed dose of trazodone is often lower when used to treat insomnia instead of depression, but there is little research into how people who take the drug for sleeping problems react to it and whether they may become dependent.